UMD-SIVE-Lab/sive-website/content/person/veges002.md

 analysis of the optimization system using  the NSF-funded BOINC system for accessing grid/volunteer computing.

-* Optimizing Urban Environmental Simulations using BOINC - [M.S.
+* Optimizing Urban Environmental Simulations using BOINC, A. Vegesna.
+2013. - [M.S.
 Thesis PDF](http://www.d.umn.edu/cs/thesis/Vegesna_AdityaThesis%20August%202013.pdf)

 This material is based upon work supported by the National Science Foundation under Grant No. 1133590.